Brake Master Cylinder Replacement

 When to replace the master cylinder?

 - External fluid leaks.
 There should be no fluid visible on the external surfaces of any portion of the master cylinder or the plastic fluid reservoir.

 - Low, slowly falling, or spongy brake pedal.
 Faulty internal seals on the piston can cause internal leaks and also seepage of brake fluid into the power assist brake booster.
 Internal leaks will typically be accompanied by a low pedal, a spongy brake pedal, or a pedal that slowly sinks as you maintain pressure.
 In all cases, you will experience reduced braking abilities.

-- Discolored brake fluid.
+- Discoloured brake fluid.
 No brake fluids, other than those specified for the year, make, and model, are fully compatible with a car’s internal rubber seals in the master cylinder.
-Discoloration of brake fluid can also occur due to moisture and particulate contaminants in the fluid.
+Discolouration of brake fluid can also occur due to moisture and particulate contaminants in the fluid.

 How do mechanics replace the brake master cylinder?